 Use Pipelines-as-Code with GitLab Webhook #

-Pipelines-As-Code supports on GitLab through a webhook.
+Pipelines-as-Code supports GitLab through a webhook.

-Follow the pipelines-as-code installation according to your Kubernetes cluster.
+Follow the Pipelines-as-Code installation according to your Kubernetes cluster.

 Create GitLab Personal Access Token #

-• Follow this guide to generate a personal token as the manager of the Org or the Project:
+Follow this guide to generate a personal token as the manager of the Org or the Project:

 https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html

-Note: You can create a token scoped only to the project.
-Since the token needs to be able to have api access to the forked repository from where the MR come from, it will fail to do it with a project scoped token.
-We try to fallback nicely by showing the status of the pipeline directly as comment of the Merge Request.
+apiaccess to the forked repository from where the MR comes from, it will fail to do so with a project-scoped token.
+We try to fall back nicely by showing the status of the pipeline directly as a comment on the Merge Request.

-Create a Repository and configure webhook #
+Create a Repository and configure webhook

 There are two ways to create the Repository and configure the webhook:

-Create a Repository and configure webhook using the tkn pac tool #
+Create a Repository and configure webhook using the tkn pac tool

-• Use the tkn pac create repo command to configure a webhook and create the Repository CR.
+tkn pac create repocommand to configure a webhook and create theRepositoryCR.You need to have a personal access token created with the

-You need to have a personal access token created with admin:repo_hook scope. tkn pac will use this token to configure the webhook, and add it in a secret in the cluster which will be used by Pipelines-As-Code controller for accessing the Repository.
+apiscope.tkn pacwill use this token to configure the webhook, and add it to a secret in the cluster which will be used by the Pipelines-as-Code controller for accessing theRepository.

-Below is the sample format for tkn pac create repo
+Below is the sample format for tkn pac create repo:

 $ tkn pac create repo